philipwindeyer/dotfiles/linux-mint/README.md

 #### Applets

 - Corner bar -> "Peek at the desktop on hover": ON
-- TODO (after toshy installation): Menu -> Behaviour -> Keyboard shortcut to open and close the menu -> Super+Space (with toshy running this remaps to Ctrl+Escape)
+- Menu -> Panel -> Behaviour -> Keyboard shortcut to open and close the menu -> Super+Space (with toshy running this remaps to Ctrl+Escape)
+  - Note: do this only AFTER `./setup.sh` has been run successfully.
+I.e. after toshy has been installed

 #### Desktop